mobify/workshop--adaptivejs-site-1x/README.md

 ###Update the Homepage

+1. View the desktop version of the homepage in a new tab in your browser (http://www.merlinspotions.com)
+2. Inspect the HTML for the page
+    Specifically take a look at:
+        * the hero image
+        * the free shipping banner
+        * the discount banner
+        * the three carousels for Potions, Ingredients and Books

+    We'll be adding these elements to our mobile version of the page.

+3. Run `grunt preview`
+4. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server)  to http://www.merlinspotions.com/ in your browser

+    Refresh the page in the browser as you make changes to the homepage view and template files.

-1. Open the file `home.js` under /adaptation/views
+5. Open the file `home.js` under /adaptation/views
-2. Remove the 'firstp' key
+6. Remove the 'firstp' key
-3. Add keys that select and return the hero banner, shipping message and discount banner:
+7. Add keys that select and return the hero banner, shipping message and discount banner:

     ```javascript
     context: {